128technology/docs/docs/wan_migration_to_mist.md

 ## Migrating a Standalone Router

-Use the following preparation and configuration steps to complete migration.
+Use the following steps to complete migration.

 ### Migration Process